CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 formatAs12HourClock("08:00") === "8:00 am";
 ```

-In the code above, `===` will check the value on the left of the operator and the value on the right to see if they’re the same.
+In the code above, `===` will check the values on the left and the right of the operator to see if they’re the same.

 We can think of `formatAs12HourClock("08:00") === "8:00 am"`